-They have brain areas that work in a similar way to the human cortex.
-That’s because they have high neuron densities and advanced cognitive functions, which means that parrots have excellent memories.
+They have brain areas that work similarly to the human cortex because they have high neuron densities and advanced cognitive functions, which means parrots have excellent memories.

-Therefore, parrots use their advanced memories to learn and distinguish words and phrases.
-They then store that information until they decide to use it.
+It’s also been found that parrots can remember situations, people, and other parrots.
+Therefore, parrots use their advanced memories to learn and distinguish between words and phrases.

 Do Parrots Understand What They’re Saying?

-Many owners believe that their pet parrots respond to what they say with comprehension, especially when they specifically respond to a question they’ve been asked.
+Many owners believe their pet parrots respond to what they say with comprehension, especially when they specifically respond to a question they’ve been asked.

-- “Cosmo go up.”
+- “Cosmo, go up.”

 - “Cosmo wanna go up.”

-- “Okay go up.”
+- “Okay, go up.”

 - “Wanna go up.”

-As a result, other parrots may also be able to understand the context of what they’re saying.
-However, in most cases, parrots may associate some words to their context but not complex meanings.
+As a result, other parrots may understand the context of what they’re saying.
+However, in most cases, parrots may associate some words with their context but not complex meanings.

 Do Parrots Know Their Names?

 Parrots are unlikely to understand their name without training.
 However, you can teach parrots to recognize it using the tips below:

-- After a few weeks, start reducing the number of treats you feed until your bird responds to your name without reinforcement.
+- Eventually, your parrot will expect a treat every time you say its name.
+After a few weeks, reduce the number of treats you feed until the bird responds to its name without reinforcement.

 What Are The Best Talking Parrots?